ShengWang-XTU/CFPLncLoc/README.md

 >Benchmark dataset: 505 samples from H. sapiens\
 >Independent test set: 805 samples form M. musculus
 ### 2.2 Generate CGR images in Matalb (2021b)
-run generate_CGR_images.m to generate CGR images in batches\
+run generate_CGR_images.m to generate CGR images in batches
-cgr.m is a subfunction that produces a CGR image of a sample
+>cgr.m is a subfunction that produces a CGR image of a sample
 ### 2.3 Run CFPLncLoc model in Python (Pycharm 2021)
-Run the main program main.py to get the cross-validation and test results\
+Run the main program main.py to get the cross-validation and test results
-Loaddata.py is a subroutine for loading CGR image features as inputs\
+>loaddata.py is a subroutine for loading CGR image features as inputs\
-CFP.py is a subfunction for obtaining CGR image features (based on the multi-scale feature fusion model in computer vision)\
+>CFP.py is a subfunction for obtaining CGR image features (based on the multi-scale feature fusion model in computer vision)\
-train.py is a subroutine for CFPLncLoc model training\
+>train.py is a subroutine for CFPLncLoc model training\
-metrics.py is a subroutine for calculating the evaluation metrics AvgF1 and P@1
+>metrics.py is a subroutine for calculating the evaluation metrics AvgF1 and P@1
 ### 2.4 Interpret the output
 After running the model, the results of the following nine evaluation metrics are saved in the results folder:
 >MiP, MiR, MiF, MiAUC, MaAUC and HL\